lit/lit/dev-docs/design/how-lit-html-works.md

 ### 2.ii.
 Create

-The create phase is performed only when rendering **a Template for the first time to a specific container's ChildPart**.
+The create phase is performed when a ChildPart is rendering a Template that it didn't use the previous time it rendered.

 In the `lit-html` source code this phase is the [instantiating and cloning](https://github.com/lit/lit/blob/64fb960246e8f1eae982c2f09fca9759001756af/packages/lit-html/src/lit-html.ts#L1534-L1535) of a `TemplateInstance`.